csantosbh/Lauen/docs/source/editor.rst

 * Adapt the function ``createComponentFromFlyWeight``.
 This function creates javascript instances of components, which are usually added to a game object (either by the editor, or as requested by the previewer).
-* Implement the following prototype:
+* Implement the following prototype (change the name ``ComponentPrototype`` to something that suits your component better):

 .. code-block:: javascript

-  // The parameter "flyweight" is either the value you
-  // defined as flyweight in the componentTypes variable (game_object_editor.js)
-  // or a serialized data, which may have been loaded from disk or
-  // received from the previewer.
-Either way, it will always have
-  // the same format.
-  function ComponentPrototype(flyweight) {
+  function ComponentPrototype(gameObject, componentFlyWeight) {
     // Initialize internal fields.
 Do not copy all values from the flyweight;
-    // instead, keep a reference to it.
-Only copy values that vary across
+    // instead, keep a reference to it and only copy values that are specific
-    // instances.
+    // to each instance.
+    // At least the following fields must be initialized: this.type = <identifier_string>;
+    this.flyweight = componentFlyWeight;
+    this.parent = gameObject;
   }
   ComponentPrototype.prototype = {
     export: function(), // Exports a serializable object with data